gvwilson/thirdbit/src/fiction/iffy/index.md

 There had originally been four governors, all clones of the UN Emergency Authority's last representative on the continent.
-One had died in the machine wars, and the second had perished in the fire in Bharati.
+One had died in the machine wars, and the second in the Bharati fire.
 She scrolled through reports,
-taking notes as if writing a summary in a flimsy attempt to deflect attention from what she was doing.
+not knowing what she was looking for or if she was even actually looking for something.

 She was about to close her app and take yet another hot shower when something caught her eye.